programminghistorian/ph-submissions/en/drafts/originals/creating-guis-in-python-for-digital-humanities-projects.md

    You should design your GUI to align user expectations with interacting with the GUI.
 There should be some foreseeable path for the user to reach their goal within the application.

+The field of user interface design is now vast.
+The Additional Resources section below contains more advanced resources for those wishing to dive more deeply into the field.

 # A GUI Project: PDF Merger

 Merging PDF files in a directory is a relatively easy goal using Python and freely available packages.
 A basic script